ncatlab/nlab-content/pages/2/1/8/7/17812/content.md

 Let $\mathcal{C}$ be a [[category]] with [[Cartesian products]] of its [[objects]], hence a [[cartesian monoidal category]].
-Then an [[internal hom]]-functor for $\mathcal{C}$ is, it it exists, a functor of the form
+Then an [[internal hom]]-functor for $\mathcal{C}$ is, if it exists, a functor of the form

 $$
   [-,-] \;\colon\; \mathcal{C}^{op} \times \mathcal{C} \longrightarrow \mathcal{C}